hard-brain/hard-brain-api/README.md

 # Hard Brain API

-A service for song quizzes for Beatmania IIDX music.
+A service for providing song data and audio files for Beatmania IIDX music.

 ## Installation (for development)